NOMINATIONS DUE Sept 18th at 5:00

 The YWCA of Olympia seeks to celebrate outstanding businesses for our annual Women of Achievement Gala on Friday, November 10, 2017.
 We are searching for nominations from employers that are actively working to create a more equitable workplace.
 We encourage nominations for both private and public businesses and large and small companies in the South Sound (Thurston, Mason & Lewis Counties).
+Employers can be nominated or can nominate themselves.

 We are seeking businesses, employers and agencies who reflect the YWCA Olympia mission to eliminate racism and sexism to advance the political, social and economic status of all women and girls.
 Honored nominees could be considered based on a number of additional criteria that have been identified by the YWCA Workplace Equity Initiative.
 These criteria have been tested and shown to increase gender equity in the workplace.
 It is NOT necessary to fit all of these categories or strategies, these are only examples.